Squazel/homeassistant-fibaro-intercom/CARD_README.md

 ## Preview

-Before installing, you can preview how the card looks and behaves by opening `demo.html` in your web browser.
+Before installing, you can preview how the card looks and behaves by opening [`demo.html`](custom_components/fibaro_intercom/frontend/demo.html) in your web browser.
 This standalone demo shows:

 - The complete card layout and styling
 - Interactive button behavior with visual feedback
 - How the card adapts to your configuration
 - Expected appearance in different themes

-The demo file is located in the root of the repository and works in any modern web browser without requiring Home Assistant.
+The demo file is located in the `custom_components/fibaro_intercom/frontend/` directory and works in any modern web browser without requiring Home Assistant.

 ## Installation